spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 Upon installation, the PCG initiates a connection from inside the private network to Palette, serving as an endpoint for Palette to communicate with the infrastructure environment.
-The PCG continuously polls Palette for instructions to deploy or delete Kubernetes clusters within the environment.
+The PCG continuously polls Palette for instructions to either deploy or delete Kubernetes clusters within the environment.
 This connection uses a secure communication channel that is encrypted using the Transport Layer Security (TLS) protocol.
 Once a cluster is deployed, the PCG is no longer involved in the communication between Palette and the deployed cluster.
-The cluster then communicates directly with Palette through the Palette agent available within each cluster, which originates all communication.
-Therefore, the network requests are outbound toward Palette.
+The cluster then communicates directly with Palette through the Palette agent available within each cluster, which originates all network requests outbound toward Palette.
 Refer to the [PCG Architecture](./architecture.md) section for more information.

 A PCG comprises a cluster of nodes and can be deployed using two methods.
 The first method uses the Palette CLI to deploy a PCG in one of the three supported infrastructure environments; MAAS, OpenStack, or VMware vSphere.
 The other